RichardEssery/FSM2/README.md

 Measurement heights have to be above the canopy height.

-For simulations at a point or for a set of nearby points with common meteorology, 1D driving data are read from the text file named in namelist `&drive`.
+For simulations at a point or for a set of nearby points with common meteorology, 1D driving data are read from the text file named in namelist &drive.
 The file should have 12 columns containing the variables listed in the table below.
 Each row of the file corresponds with a timestep.

 | Variable | Units  | Description                                    |
 |----------|--------|------------------------------------------------|